AlexEvanczuk/simple-spotify-app/README.md

 ## Features
 * **Artist Search:** Begin typing into the search bar to find matching artists
 * **Album Search:** Select an artist to see their albums.
-* **Track Preview:** Select an album to get its track listings and he ability to preview tracks.
+* **Track Preview:** Select an album to get its track listings and the ability to preview tracks.

 ## Technology/Frameworks Used
 * **React.js**: For the main application architecture